sapcc/limes/docs/design/001-fundamentals.md

 ## Usecase: Shared services

 Limes includes support for services that are shared across *OpenStack clusters* (i.e. separate OpenStack installations with separate service catalogs).
-In this case, multiple Limes installationsi (one per cluster) will share the same Postgres database, but use different *cluster IDs* to identify their cluster's data within the database.
+In this case, multiple Limes installations (one per cluster) will share the same Postgres database, but use different *cluster IDs* to identify their cluster's data within the database.

 A *shared service* is a backend service which is available in multiple clusters.
 For example, a Swift object storage